cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     k delete pod <pod-name>
     ```

-Nover check the pods again.
+Now check the pods again.
 You may need to repeat this command as the pods may take time to refresh.

-    ```
     kubectl get pods -o wide
-    ```

 Notice the original pod name/IP may result in a terminated status, but a new pod is spawn, and a new IP is assigned to it.
 Kubernetes attempts to provide you the pod
 specified in the deployment that you created earlier automatically.
 This also happens if your container fails (eg. due to a software glitch), and will continue